felixlopz/hubrise-test-task/content/apps/smood/en/overview.md

 By partnering with Smood, stores can tap into a broader customer base and enjoy increased revenue.
 Smood takes care of all marketing and delivery operations, allowing partners to concentrate on their core business functions.

-In addition to its standard services, Smood offers a white-label delivery service called Dismatch, integrated with HubRise.
-For more details, please consult our online documentation for [Dismatch](/apps/smood-dismatch).
+In addition to its standard services, Smood offers a white-label delivery service called Dismatch, also integrated with HubRise.
 This service enables stores to outsource deliveries without inclusion into the Smood ordering platform, providing partners with further flexibility and efficiency.
+For more information see [Dismatch](/apps/smood-dismatch).

 ## Integration Features

-Connecting Smood allows your food ordering and delivery platform to:
+Connecting Smood allows your ordering and delivery platform to:

 - Push orders to HubRise, including order status.
 - Push customer information to HubRise.